SoftUni-Internal/interactive-content/EN/00-Unit-Testing-And-NUnit/11-Best-Practices.md

 And not the final place, tests should **cleanup** properly any resources used.

-Unit Testing helps the development and delivery of modern applications by ensuring that all code meets quality standards before it's deployed.
+Unit testing helps the development and delivery of modern applications by ensuring that all code meets quality standards before it's deployed.

 By understanding all the best practices we can save much time and effort during our development process.